What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 Diet salad

-Proportions: for 5 fruits, take a handful of walnuts and 1 boiled beets.
-Cut the feijoa and the beets into strips.
-Dry the nuts lightly in the oven and crush.
+Proportions: For 5 fruits, take a handful of walnuts and 1 boiled beet.
+Cut feijoa and beets into strips.
+Lightly dry the nuts in the oven and crush.
 Season the salad with olive oil.

-Add spices, herbs or garlic to enhance the taste.
-An easy salad to make can help you lose weight.
+To enhance the taste, add spices, herbs or garlic.
+An easy-to-prepare salad will help you lose weight.

-Proportions: 4 feijoa, kiwi, apple, cinnamon, 150 ml low-fat kefir or yogurt.
-Place exotic fruits, kiwi, apple in the blender bowl.
-All pre-wash, peel, cut.
+Proportions: 4 feijoas, kiwi, apple, cinnamon, 150 ml low-fat kefir or yogurt.
+Place exotic fruits, kiwi, and apple into a blender bowl.
+Pre-wash, peel, and cut everything.

-Pour in the fermented milk product, add a pinch of cinnamon.
+Pour in fermented milk product, add a pinch of cinnamon.
 Grind with a blender until smooth.
-A fortified cocktail is the perfect start to the day instead of breakfast.
+A fortified smoothie is an ideal start to the day instead of breakfast.

 Feijoa with honey

-Proportions: honey with feijoa in a 1: 1 ratio.
-Grind the pulp of ripe fruits with honey, arrange in sterilized jars.
+Proportions: honey with feijoa in a 1:1 ratio.
+Grind the pulp of ripe fruits with honey and place in sterilized jars.
 Cover with lids or paper.
-Keep cold.
+Keep refrigerated.

-Eat 1 tbsp in the morning on an empty stomach. spoon.
+Take 1 tbsp in the morning on an empty stomach. spoon.
 The composition allows you to quickly recover from illnesses.
-The rest of the outside can be frozen or dried.
+The remaining outer portion can be frozen or dried.

 Proportions: for 1 glass of sugar 180 gr. feijoa, lemon balm sprigs.
-Wash the fruits, prick them with a toothpick.
-Cover with water, add sugar.
-Bring to a boil, reduce the heat in the oven.
+Wash the fruits and prick them with a toothpick.
+Pour water, add sugar.
+Bring to a boil, reduce heat in the oven.
 Boil for 3-5 minutes.

 Remove from heat, strain, add lemon balm.
 Pour into glass jars.
 Store inside the refrigerator.
-Chilled drink - tones, calms the nervous system.
+A chilled drink tones and calms the nervous system.

 Leaf tea

-Proportions: 1 tsp. dry leaves for 250-300 ml of boiling water.
-Leaves wilted in partial shade.
-Ferment in the open air or in a dry, ventilated place to a tea leaf condition.
+Proportions: 1 tsp. dry leaves to 250-300 ml of boiling water.
+Wither the leaves in partial shade.
+Perform fermentation on fresh air or in a dry, ventilated place until it becomes a tea leaf.

 Brew like regular tea, you can add sugar or honey.
 The tea tastes very unusual, with a slightly tart aftertaste.